MI-AFP/tutorials/tutorials/11_performance-debug.md

 ### Basic ideas

-When you are not satisfied with the perfomance of your application, then before any sophisticated optimization steps by using strictness, unboxed types, calling FFI, etc., you should consider if you prefer faster application over better readability.
-Then another important thing to think about is design, if it is not slow by using "naive" algorithm, using inappropriate data structure (List instead of Set or Map), etc.
+When you are not satisfied with the performance of your application, then before any sophisticated optimization steps by using strictness, unboxed types, calling FFI, etc., you should consider if you prefer faster application over better readability.
+Then another important thing to think about is design if it is not slow by using "naive" algorithm, using an inappropriate data structure (List instead of Set or Map), etc.

 **Always** rethink your own code before using other optimization techniques!